-If you are dissatisfied with the outcome of Stage 1, you may wish to appeal at the next stage.
-If so, you must complete a further Customer Appeals Form with additional information / evidence to the Head of Planning and Housing who will consider any second stage appeal you make.
-If the Head of Planning and Housing is absent, a Housing Solutions Manager (Chair of the DKO Board) will respond to the appeal.
+If you are still dissatisfied with the appeal's outcome, our Head of Economic Development and Housing will consider any third-stage appeal you make.
+You must make such an appeal within 14 days of receiving the Stage 2 decision.
+If the Head of Economic Development and Housing is absent, a Housing Solutions Manager (Chair of the DKO Board) will respond to the appeal.